 Optus and Vodafone both offer new phones available on a payment period, which can then be bundled with a new device.
 The payment periods for both telcos are 12, 24 or 36 months.
 The longer the payment period, the cheaper the monthly handset cost, however you will end up paying the same price for your smartphone overall, no matter which payment period you choose.

 You’ll then bundle your handset with a postpaid plan.
 Both telcos offer a suite of four postpaid plans available to bundle with your device.
 These plans, while at similar price points, do have their differences:

-- Vodafone’s four plans all include unlimited data at the capped-speeds of between 1.5Mbps and 25Mbps, depending on the plan data size, once you’ve used your plan’s fast data allowance.
+- Vodafone’s five plans all include unlimited data at the capped-speeds of between 1.5Mbps and 25Mbps, depending on the plan data size, once you’ve used your plan’s fast data allowance.
 The biggest plan includes unlimited data and speeds.

 Optus has five postpaid plans to choose from, but there is also the option to build your own postpaid plan — simply select your preferred data allowance and add any international call and roaming inclusions you want, to determine your monthly plan price.
 As it stands, Vodafone tends to offer more data and international call extras, whereas Optus can offer more in the way of entertainment, such as Optus Sport.

 SIM-Only Postpaid Plans Compared